Prof Andrew Pettegree

 I am the lead editor of two monograph series: the St Andrews Studies in Reformation History, and The Library of the Written Word.
-In 2012 I will begin a three year term as Vice-President of the Royal Historical Society.
+In 2012 I began a three year term as Vice-President of the Royal Historical Society.

 I welcome enquiries from potential postgraduate students working on any aspect of the Reformation or Book History.